0x60df/loophole/README.md

 ### Defining Loophole map

-You can use existing or your own keymap and state variable on Loophole.
+You can use existing or your own keymap as Loophole map, with a variable which represents activation state of the map.
 To register them, use `loophole-register`.

 Although Loophole main focus is interactive interface,